-Standards are defined by National Organic Program regulations.
+Standards are defined by regulations of the National Organic Program.
 The standards are general and apply to all animals.
 They don't address many animal care issues such as weaning, physical alterations, minimum space requirements, handling, transport, or slaughter.
 The standards require some access to the outdoors for all animals, access to pasture for ruminants (cattle, sheep, goats), fresh air and sunlight, and freedom of movement.
 However, the USDA has allowed screened porches to qualify as outdoor access for birds.
 Physical alterations such as the removal of horns and docking of tails are allowed without pain relief.
-Compliance with the standards is verified by a USDA-accredited organic certifying agency, but an audit by the USDA Office of Inspector General revealed that lack of consistency among certifiers is a problem.
+Compliance with the standards is verified by a USDA-accredited organic certifying agency, but an audit by the USDA Office of Inspector General revealed that consistency among certifiers is a problem.
 Consequently, the level of animal welfare varies widely among producers.
 The Cornucopia Institute offers scorecards that rate organic beef, dairy, egg, and poultry producers.
-In October 2023, the USDA released a final rule to strengthen the program's animal care standards.
-Under the new regulations, animals raised organically will benefit from access to the outdoors and environmental enrichment including bedding, perches for egg-laying hens, and rooting materials for pigs.
-In addition, egg-laying hens will be provided true outdoor access, many painful physical mutilations will be prohibited, and organically raised sows will no longer be confined to gestation and farrowing crates.
-The new regulations go into effect in January 2025; however, the poultry outdoor access requirements will be phased in over five years.